semenovf/admin/git.md

     upstream  https://github.com/ORIG_OWNER/ORIG_REPOSITORY.git (fetch)
     upstream  https://github.com/ORIG_OWNER/ORIG_REPOSITORY.git (push)

-4. Change the current working directory to your local project.
-5. Fetch the branches and their respective commits from the upstream repository.
+4. Fetch the branches and their respective commits from the upstream repository.
 Commits to master will be stored in a local branch, upstream/master.

     $ git fetch upstream
     remote: Counting objects: 75, done.